Acekorneya/Ark-Survival-Ascended-Server/README.md

 | `PASSIVE_MODS`                | `123456`          | Replace with your passive mods IDs                                                        |
 | `MOD_IDS`                     | `123456`          | Add your mod IDs here, separated by commas, e.g., 123456789,987654321                     |
 | `CUSTOM_SERVER_ARGS`          |                   | If You need to add more Custom Args -ForceRespawnDinos -ForceAllowCaveFlyers              |

+**Multi-instance auto-update coordination**

+- Coordination is only enabled when more than one managed instance has `UPDATE_SERVER=TRUE`.
+- POK-manager auto-assigns one `MASTER` and ordered `FOLLOWER`s.
+The master is the only instance allowed to update shared server files and perform the first post-update startup.
+- Followers wait until the master reaches a startup-ready marker (`Full Startup:` or `Server has completed startup and is now advertising for join`), then start automatically with a short stagger.
+- `-start -all` and `-restart -all` both bring up the leader first, wait for leader readiness, and then continue with followers so shared server-file and mod startup work happens only once.
+- Instances with `UPDATE_SERVER=FALSE` are excluded from this automation and remain manual-update instances.
+- If `UPDATE_COORDINATION_ROLE` and `UPDATE_COORDINATION_PRIORITY` are absent, the container stays on the legacy lock-based update path.
+This is the supported fallback for Kubernetes and other external orchestrators that do not use POK-manager.
+- If a compose file still says `FOLLOWER` and you start it manually, the container will refuse to continue until a master-led cycle exists.
+Use `POK-manager.sh` for managed promotion/ordering, or change the intended leader instance to `MASTER` before starting it yourself.

 **Note:** User IDs (PUID) and Group IDs (PGID) are fixed at build time and cannot be changed at runtime:
 - 2_0_latest images use PUID:GID 1000:1000